Trying to find your own style? These 13 DIY rustic home decor projects will give you tons of inspiration, creative AND unique ideas on a budget!

 I’ve never lived in a brand new home and imagine I never will but the journey to discovering my own personal home decorating preferences definitely began with a love affair with wood.

-Today I thought it would be fun to round up my favorite DIY rustic home decor projects.
+Today I thought it would be fun to round up 13 of my favorite DIY rustic home decor projects.
 You might just find inspiration for a creative weekend undertaking!

 13 DIY Rustic Home Decor Projects